-Note regarding confidentiality: Certain employees of the university, such as the Department Chair (but not the Associate Chair for Diversity), are required to report certain violations (e.g., Title IX) if they become aware of them.
+Note regarding confidentiality: Certain employees of the university, such as the Department Chair and Associate Chairs, are required to report certain violations (e.g., Title IX) if they become aware of them.
 If you wish to discuss a concern confidentially and are not ready to report it officially, please ask the person you are approaching what they can keep in confidence.

 Diversity and Multicultural Affairs (office that coordinates many campus diversity efforts)